andlju/swetugg-tix/README.md

 Activities
 ----------

-An Activity is the root of any Tix entry.
-An Activity has a number of Seats that can be reserved.
+An Activity is the root of any Tix event.
+An Activity has a total Seat limit that can be increased or decreased.
 An Activity also has one or more TicketTypes.
-TicketTypes can be limited or unlimited.
+A TicketType can be either limited (only allow a specific number of seat reservations) or unlimited (can be used as long as there are seats left on the activity).